typekit/webfontloader/docs/MODULES.md

       }
     });

+Learn more about [Typekit][tk].

 ## Custom

 To load fonts from any external stylesheet, use the `custom` module.
 Here you'll need to specify both the url of the stylesheet as well as the font families it provides.

     WebFont.load({